YCHEN-NYU/ConvNN-CIFAR-10/README.md

 The notebook is opened in the local linux machine and computation is done by the server.

 ### Performance
-Training/Testing performance with the simple ConvNN can reach ~90% accuracy but the testing performance reaches ~70%.
+Training performance with the simple ConvNN can reach ~90% accuracy but the testing performance reaches ~70%.
 The 20% gap denotes the training dataset has overfit issues.